McLaughlin outsprints teammate Muhammad for hurdles record

+Only one of of the world’s best hurdlers could win the Olympic gold medal — and McLaughlin came out ahead in the latest installment of the best rivalry in track.

-TOKYO (AP) — Sydney McLaughlin broke her world record Wednesday and won the Olympic 400-meter hurdles gold, finishing in 51.46 seconds in yet another close victory over U.S. teammate Dalilah Muhammad.
+The 21-year-old out of East Orange, New Jersey won the 400-meter hurdles title Wednesday, finishing in 51.46 seconds in yet another history making day on the Olympic oval.

 McLaughlin came from behind after the last hurdle to top the defending Olympic champion.
-Muhammad’s time of of 51.58 also beat McLaughlin’s old record of 51.9, set at Olympic trials last month.
+Muhammad’s time of of 51.58 also beat McLaughlin’s old record of 51.9, set at Olympic trials in June.
+But Muhammad got the silver.

+For McLaughlin, it was a muted celebration — in part, certainly, because traversing 400 meters while clearing 10 hurdles at 17 miles-per-hour is so much more exhausting than she makes it look.

-For McLaughlin, it was a muted celebration.
-She sat on the ground, gave a serious look toward the scoreboard, got up and sanitized her hands, then accepted a congratulatory hug from Muhammad.
+She sat on the ground, gave a serious look toward the scoreboard — yep, it’s a record … again — then got up and moved toward the hand-sanitizing station.
+Muhammad came over and gave her a congratulatory hug.
+They’ll meet again.
+World championships are next July.

-Amazing as it was, this world record didn’t really surprise anyone.
+Impressive as McLaughlin’s race was, this record didn’t really surprise anyone.

 McLaughlin and Muhammad, a New York City native who went to Southern Cal, have been trading the record, and the wins, for two years.
-Muhammad first broke the mark at U.S. Nationals in 2019, then lowered it again. to 52.16, at the world championships in Doha.
+Muhammad first broke the mark at U.S. Nationals in Des Moines, Iowa, in 2019, then lowered it again. to 52.16, at the world championships in Doha.

 McLaughlin broke that record earlier this summer at Olympic trials, running her 51.90 to become the first woman to crack 52 seconds.